Welcome to your adult sibling support group!

 Respect others

-- I’ll respect everybody at the group and be sensitive to individual needs including culture, beliefs, ethnic background, gender, disability, sexuality and age
+- I’ll respect everybody at the group, including the group members and my co-facilitator (if applicable).
+I will be sensitive to individual needs including culture, beliefs, ethnic background, gender, disability, sexuality and age

-- I’ll recognise other siblings’ different experiences of childhood, experiences of bereavement, different expectations of their sibling role and different relationships with their brothers and sisters and involvement (or not) in their care
+- I’ll recognise other siblings’ different experiences of childhood, experiences of bereavement, different expectations of their sibling role and different relationships with their brothers and sisters and involvement (or not) in their care.
+I will not make judgmental, personal or derogatory comments towards others

 Keep things safe